-- Downtown: the CBID (Central Business Improvement District) counts 24,665 residents and 82,084 jobs, making it one of the largest employment centers in the region.
+- Downtown: the CBID (Central Business Improvement District) counts 25,826 residents and 69,555 jobs, making it one of the largest employment centers in the region.
 Much of the Downtown is part of the recently designated Core City Opportunity Zone. - Three entertainment districts full of shopping, dining, and nightlife: Downtown/Beale Street, Overton Square, and the Highland Strip adjacent to the University of Memphis.
-These growing districts provide entertainment, service-sector jobs, and substantial tax revenue.

-• Medical District: Methodist, Le Bonheur, and St. Jude hospitals as well as the University of Tennessee Health Science Center are all undergoing large expansions.
+These growing districts provide entertainment, service-sector jobs, and substantial tax revenue. - Medical District: Methodist, Le Bonheur, and St. Jude hospitals as well as the University of Tennessee Health Science Center are all undergoing large expansions.
 St. Jude, for example, is making a \$9 billion investment that includes new buildings, a major research center, and over 1000 new jobs.
 The district is a regional center for medical care, community services, and research.
 Much of the Medical District is part of the Core City Opportunity Zone.

-Development & Business
+Development and Business

-There is currently around \$12.3 billion in development planned, underway, or recently completed in Downtown Memphis, including adaptive reuse projects, new offices, retail space, and thousands of hotel and residential units.
-Other major redevelopments include the Crosstown Concourse, Central Station, and the Edge District, and several mixed-use/multifamily projects along the rest of the route.
-The City anticipates even greater development impact due to the recent designation of Opportunity Zones.
-Important corporate headquarters in the corridor include ServiceMaster, AutoZone, First Horizon National Corporation, and Baker Donelson Law Firm.
+There is currently more than \$4 billion in development planned, underway, or recently completed in Downtown Memphis, including adaptive reuse projects, new offices, retail space, and thousands of hotel and residential units.
+The City anticipates even greater development impact due to the Opportunity Zones.
+Important corporate headquarters in the corridor include ServiceMaster, AutoZone, First Horizon National Corporation, Indigo Ag, FedEx Logistics, and Baker Donelson Law Firm.
+FedEx Logistics was inspired to locate their facility Downtown specifically because of the opportunity that this project provides to connect their employees to the University of Memphis with an innovative, technologically advanced transportation system.